 Artist Gallery Talk

-On opening day, the artist and guest curator will discuss the artworks.
+On the opening day, the artist and guest curator will provide commentary on the artworks.

 Ryo Miyasaka (Contemporary Artist)